Do You Need To Learn Coding To Use Blender?

 Example Of Basic Node Setup For A Material

-If I Do Start Coding, Could I Brake Blender?
+If I Do Start To Learn Coding, Could I Brake Blender?

 When coding in the scripting workspace, the addon that you are creating is an independent section of code that is activated only when a specific requirement is met.
 If the code is unoptimized, then it won’t run anyway.
 It’s very unlikely that any code you create could actually cause Blender to crash or become unusable because the script is normally going to be based on the functionality that Blender already has.